eniklas/resume/erik-niklas-resume.md

 **Special Accomplishments**

-* Designed and implemented a continuous deployment pipeline that decreased engineer time for a release from days to zero (fully automated)
+* Designed and implemented a continuous deployment pipeline that decreased engineer time for a release from days to zero (fully automated), increasing production deployment frequency more than sixfold
-* Had a major role in the design and development of the next generation container orchestration solution used by the entire company
+* Had a major role in the design and development of the next generation container orchestration solution (Kubernetes) used by the entire company
 * Wrote tooling to validate code changes before merge that drastically decreased CI failures

 *System Engineer, Demonware, December 2015 - November 2017*